 Half of all new drug users are under the age of 18.
 Experimenting plays the biggest role in teenage drug use.
 However, experimentation is a fact of life.
 Just because your teen has tried drugs or alcohol, it doesn’t mean they will become an addict.
 Here are some reasons why teens will experiment with drugs or alcohol:

 Unfortunately, the majority of adults with an addiction first experimented with drugs before they were 21.
 However, the good news is that the rate of teenage drug abuse has been steadily declining.

 The best way to get a teen to communicate about their drug use is by asking non-threatening questions.
 Parents should ask straightforward questions in a calm tone.
 The way you respond to your teen’s admittance or denial of drug use is just as important as asking the right questions.

-You need to take the conversation seriously, and talk openly.
-Try not to use harsh words or judgement during this time.
+You need to take the conversation seriously and talk openly.
+Try not to use harsh words or judgment during this time.
 Be as supportive as you can be.

 Common Signs of Abuse

 There are many signs that your teen may be abusing drugs or alcohol.
 Sometimes it can be hard to tell the difference between a normal teenage lifestyle and drug abuse.
 However, parents can be proactive in talking to their teens to find out what is going on.